-Early wireframes were turned into an Invision protoype and user tested with remote user testing.
+Early wireframes were turned into an Invision prototype and user-tested with remote user testing.

 Prototyping and User Testing

 I designed a prototype with a single screen for setting reminders.
-The user could pick a day or days of the week or set an interval, select the number of reminders per day and add times and set a start and end date.
-This was turned into an Invision prototype and Michelle Jewell, my user researcher, user-tested it.
+The user could pick a day or days of the week or set an interval, select the number of reminders per day, add times, and set a start and end date.
+I turned these requirements into an Invision prototype and Michelle Jewell, my user researcher, user-tested it.
 Our findings:

-A few adjustments were made to the prototype:
+I made a few adjustments to the prototype:

-- The “custom” toggle was renamed “days of the week”
+- The "custom" toggle was renamed "Pick days of the week"

-- Reminder time was redesigned to look more like a button
+- I redesigned the reminder time to look more like a button

 The last round of tests confirmed that the new design helped us be more inclusive towards our struggling users while increasing the speed of task completion for everyone.

-We followed an Agile process and technical discovery by the developers was happening alongside the design process.
-There were surprising challenges in getting around the technical hurdles in setting a pill reminder in iOS and in Android that impacted the designs.
+We followed an Agile process, and technical discovery by the developers was happening alongside the design process.
+There were surprising challenges in getting around the technical hurdles in setting a pill reminder in iOS and Android that impacted the designs.

-We delivered to internal beta testers an MVP that simply allowed users to create reminders, pushed out native notifications and collected user responses to the notifications.
+We delivered to internal beta testers an MVP that allowed users to create reminders, pushed out native notifications, and collected user responses to the push notifications.

-Internal QA had already caught all major bugs before beta testers got the new feature, but we wanted beta testers to life-test the feature and see if it was useful.
+Internal QA had already caught all major bugs before beta testers got the new feature, but we wanted beta testers to life-test the functionality to see if it was helpful.
 User feedback from beta testers suggested that users with multiple medications would appreciate being able to customize the image shown on the reminders so that the distinctive color or shape of the pill they need to take could help avoid mix-ups.

-In later iterations we added a pill appearance menu that allows the user to customize the image shown in the pill reminder, along with a reporting screen that graphs adherence, and a note feature that allows users to note their feelings and potential drug interactions in the app.
+Later on, I designed a pill appearance menu that allowed the user to customize the image shown in the pill reminder.
+I also created a reporting screen that graphs adherence and a note feature that allows users to note their feelings and potential drug interactions in the app.